-At the centre of the P vs. NP problem are efficient algorithms, i.e. the question of how quickly computers can solve certain problems.
+At the center of the P vs. NP problem are efficient algorithms, i.e., the question of how quickly computers can solve certain problems.
 The complexity class P includes all those problems that can be solved efficiently.
 An example is the calculation of the shortest path, which our smartphone does in a fraction of a second.
 The NP class also includes all problems for which the validity of a given solution can be checked efficiently.
-This includes, for example, the traveling salesperson problem, in which a shortest round trip through several places is searched for, for which no efficient algorithm is known so far.
+This includes, for example, the traveling salesperson problem, in which the shortest round trip through several places is searched for, for which no efficient algorithm is known so far.
 The P vs. NP problem asks about the existence or non-existence of such an algorithm, which is equivalent to the question of whether P=NP or P≠NP applies.

-09:30–10:30 Lecture: Geschichte und Bedeutung des Problems | Kurt Mehlhorn (MPII Saarbrücken)
+09:30–10:30 Lecture: Die Eine-Million-Dollar-Frage: Ist P=NP? | Kurt Mehlhorn (MPII Saarbrücken)

 10:50–11:30 Journalist Session: Mathematik – Algorithmen – Wahrheit | Moderation: Anna Maria Hartkopf (MIP.labor)